khueue/prolongo/README.md

  * MongoDB (tested on Mac OS X using MongoDB 2.2.0)
  * BSON parser found at <https://github.com/khueue/prolog-bson>

+## Issues

+ * RequestId and ResponseId are completely ignored (set to 0) in mongo message headers.

 ## Coding Guidelines

  * Use empty imports (use_module(mymodule, [])) in order to not